 Choosing faith over fear usually involves thoughtful decisions guided by advice and prayer instead of being paralyzed by indecisiveness.

-I still remember the feeling of faith over fear–deciding to run in the rain instead of standing on the sidelines that hot night in New Orleans.
+I still remember the feeling of choosing faith over fear–the decision to run in the rain instead of standing on the sidelines that hot night in New Orleans.

 What holds us back when we feel God calling us to choose faith over fear?
 What holds us back from saying something, trying something, or being something that is new and uncomfortable?

-Just like the initial shock of cold rain touching our skin, anticipated challenges and uneasiness deter us from choosing faith over fear.
+Just like the initial shock of cold rain touching our skin, anticipated challenges, uneasiness and discouragement deter us from choosing faith over fear.

 When we have faith, we have complete confidence in someone or something.
 The Bible says that faith over fear is how we experience true freedom and guides us to place our faith in God and His promises.

-In 1 Corinthians 13 Paul teaches that 3 things last forever– faith, hope and love.
+What does the Bible say about having faith over fear?
+In 1 Corinthians 13 Paul teaches that 3 things last forever– faith, hope, and love.
 Of course, love is the greatest of these attributes, but love is what gives us the courage to trust Him and have faith over fear.

 In her book Do it Scared: Finding the Courage to Face your Fears, Overcome Adversity and Create a Life you Love, author Ruth Soukup writes,